MichaelCurrin/docsify-js-tutorial/docs/README.md

 # Docsify Template
 > How to build a docs site with _Docsify-JS_ and Github Pages

 Convert your docs folder into a pretty docs website using [Docsify-JS](https://docsify.js.org/) and some minimal setup instructions.
-This project's site is running on _Docsify_.
+This Docsify Template site is running on _Docsify_.

 My own aim is to turn the docs of many of my existing projects into doc sites, with minimal effort to convert them and then maintain them and their dependencies.